 Please complete the attached if your company is currently engaged in a contract or agreement with an Advanced Life Support First Response Service (ALSFR).
 This form should be completed only by representatives of the ambulance service.
 This information shall be submitted annually by January 31, and anytime changes or additions are necessary; and will serve as affirmation of such contract or agreement; a copy of which shall be retained by the ambulance service to be provided upon request to representatives of the Department.
-This form shall be submitted to the Director of the Medicaid Transportation Policy Unit via postal mail to: Office of Health Insurance Programs, One Commerce Plaza, Suite 720, Albany, NY, 12210; or via email to MedTrans@health.state.ny.us.
+This form shall be submitted to the Director of the Medicaid Transportation Policy Unit via postal mail to: New York State Department of Health, Office of Health Insurance Programs, Division of Financial Planning and Policy, Bureau of Administration & Transportation Policy, Corning Tower, OCP-720, Empire State Plaza, Albany, NY 12237; or via email to MedTrans@health.state.ny.us.